francisdzheng/dsper2020/index.md

 ## Important information

 This website serves as a supplement to Professor Konstantin Kucheryavyy's Data Science for Practical Economic Research course.
-In addition to serving plain web pages and files, it provides a boilerplate for:

 - Please check [Piazza](https://piazza.com/class/k8pcxfiwkxf2ec) regularly for announcements.
 - Lectures are held every Tuesday, 14:55 - 16:40 (4限).
 The Zoom link can be found on UTAS.